 These are exciting times for our Health System.
 We have seen the opening of the Katz Women’s Hospital on both the NSUH and LIJ campuses.
-Our Hofstra North Shore-LIJ School of Medicine has welcomed its third class, and the inaugural class has begun its Advance Clinical Experience (what we call the MS3 clerkship).
-This all as our residency moves to its third year as a merged program, with both the NSUH and LIJ campus sharing equally in the clinical and didactic education of our residents.
+Our Hofstra North Shore-LIJ School of Medicine has welcomed its fourth class, and the inaugural class will graduate in May 2015.
+This all as our residency is now a fully merged program, with both the NSUH and LIJ campus sharing equally in the clinical and didactic education of our residents.

 Our residents are the heart and soul of the program.
 I seek resident candidates who will bring enthusiasm and who desire to make a contribution to our program.
 I want each graduate to feel like the residency is better because they have been in the program.

 We take great pride in fostering and maintaining an atmosphere of support and supervision.
 While our full-time and voluntary staff includes physicians trained at regional, national and international institutions, quite a number began their careers as medical students and/or residents at North Shore University Hospital and LIJMC.
 That so many physicians have elected to remain part of our Department makes a strong statement about their commitment to the institution, as does their involvement in the clinical and didactic activities and the mentoring program.